netromdk/sigs/README.md

 [![Clang Sanitizers](https://github.com/netromdk/sigs/workflows/Clang%20Sanitizers/badge.svg?branch=master)](https://github.com/netromdk/sigs/actions)

 # sigs
-Simple thread-safe signal/slot C++17 library, which is templated and include-only.
+Simple thread-safe signal/slot C++20 library, which is templated and include-only.
 No linking required.
-Just include the header file "*sigs.h*".
+Just include the header file "*sigs.h*" (use "*sigs17.h*" for C++17 version).

 In all its simplicity, the class `sigs::Signal` implements a signal that can be triggered when some event occurs.
 To receive the signal slots can be connected to it.
 A slot can be any callable type: lambda, functor, function, or member function.
 Slots can be disconnected when not needed anymore.